-One thousand gorgeous, fatty, meat-and-three calories later, I cross the neon green lawns of Centennial Park to explore the Parthenon.
+Moment of Mexico completed, I cross the neon green lawns of Centennial Park to explore the Parthenon.
 Yes, the Parthenon: a crazy, full-scale replica of the original in Greece, complete with a 42-foot-tall golden Athena statue inside.
 Built for the 1897 Tennessee Centennial Exposition, the structure lends Nashville its nickname—the Athens of the South.
 I admire stone columns, traverse galleries of ancient European artifacts, and visit a vibrant photography exhibition, The Looking Glass, by Lynn Goldsmith.
 Like the Ryman, the Parthenon was once set for demolition but was saved by determined citizens.

 Happy hour approaches.
 Any time I’m visiting a city, I love to get the bird’s-eye vantage from a rooftop bar.
 Zeppelin, which opened in May atop the TownePlace Suites by Marriott, is aptly named, with walls of windows and cream-tone furnishings splashed pink by the fading day.
 Nothing distracts from the 270-degree view, except my refreshing gimlet, with gin, black lime cordial, chartreuse, and lime.